-LCSWDC shows a positive net assets (formerly titled fund balance) and the amount is consistent with prior years.
+LCSWDC shows a positive net assets and the amount is consistent with prior years.

-Expenses in total, including operations, maintenance and depreciation were consistent with the prior year, except that a significant decrease in operating expenses was reflected during the year as the Commission converted from its prior operations contract to a new 20-year operations contract that commenced on October 1, 2007 and provides for the turn-key operation of Matlock Bend Landfill by the operator instead of the Commission.
+Expenses in total, including operations, maintenance and depreciation were consistent with the prior year, except that a significant decrease in operating expenses was reflected during the year ended June 30, 2009 as the Commission experienced its first full year of operating under its new 20-year operations contract that commenced on October 1, 2007 and provides for the turn-key operation of Matlock Bend Landfill by the operator instead of the Commission.
+The Commission believes the new contract has improved the annual change in net assets from being negative in the 2006 and 2007 audit years to being a positive number in the audit years 2008 and 2009.